 The pupils constantly demonstrate enthusiasm, commitment and a willingness to engage with all of the sporting opportunities on offer.
-Many of our achievements were recognised at the Annual Sports Awards, both individual and team achievements were celebrated in a memorable ceremony.
+Many of our achievements were recognised at the Annual Sports Awards, held virtually this year.
+Both individual and team achievements were celebrated in a memorable ceremony.